rachelsmc/first-website/README.md

-# first-website
-experimenting with html, css, and js
+Experimenting with html, css, and javascript/jquery